oliveiraleo/free5gc-auto-deploy/README.md

 This repository contains scripts that help to deploy instances of the [free5GC](https://github.com/free5gc/free5gc) project.

 If you are new to free5GC, it is recommended to first be acquainted with its documentation available on [its official website](https://free5gc.org/guide/).
-As these scripts try to reproduce the steps of the ["Build free5GC from scratch"](https://free5gc.org/guide/#advanced-build-free5gc-from-scratch) present there automatically, however it is important to learn the details behind them.
+As these scripts try to reproduce the steps of the ["Build free5GC from scratch"](https://free5gc.org/guide/#advanced-build-free5gc-from-scratch) present there automatically,  it is important to learn the details behind them.

 ## Motivation